nbulaj/ruby-chromedriver/README.md

     - master
 ```

+If you need some specific screen size for testing, then you can pass it as an `SCREEN` environment variable (**only from 2.8**):

+`docker run -e SCREEN="1280x1024x16" -t -i --rm nbulai/ruby-chromedriver:latest bash`

-Don't forget to configure your Cucumber/Capybara to use Chrome as a driver.
+Don't forget to configure your Cucumber/Capybara to use Chrome as a driver (see instruction below).

 First install it locally to run your test-suite (if you will run tests on the dev machine):